What is sunscreen?

 SPF stands for Sun Protection Factor.
 SPF indicates how much solar energy (ultraviolet radiation) is required to cause sunburn on an individual's skin when using sunscreen compared to the amount of solar energy required to cause sunburn on unprotected skin.
-Factors influencing the total amount of solar energy include, the amount of time in the sun, the time of day of sun exposure (an hour of sun exposure at 9:00 am may be equal to 15 minutes of solar energy obtained at noon), location, with greater intensity occurring at lower altitudes, and weather conditions, as clouds can absorb solar energy thereby making solar intensity greater on clear days.
+Factors influencing the total amount of solar energy include, the amount of time in the sun, the time of day of sun exposure (an hour of sun exposure at 9:00 am may be equal to 15 minutes of solar energy obtained at noon), location, with greater intensity occurring at higher altitudes, and weather conditions, as clouds can absorb solar energy thereby making solar intensity greater on clear days.
 SPF is a relative measure of sunburn protection provided by sunscreens.
 As the SPF increases, so does the sunburn protection.
 An SPF of 30 prevents 97% of UVB rays from reaching the skin’s surface.
 An SPF of 50 prevents 98% of UVB rays from reaching the skin's surface.
 No sunscreen provides 100% protection.

 What does “broad-spectrum” mean?

 Broad-spectrum sunscreens provide protection from both UVA and UVB rays.
 When used as directed, these sunscreens will not only protect against sunburn, but also reduce the risk of skin cancer and premature skin aging.
 Sunscreen alone cannot protect the skin from 100% of the sun’s harmful rays; therefore, it is recommended to seek shade when outdoors, especially between 10:00 AM and 4:00 PM, and wear a wide-brimmed hat, long sleeves, and sunglasses when exposed to direct sunlight.